Iretha/design-patterns/src/com/smdev/gof/structural/adapter/README.md

 }
 ```
 5).
 We need an adapter to control the Sony TV with our remote control.
-This is an object adapter that uses composition ("has-a" relationship) to adapt to the target interface.
+This is an object adapter, that uses composition ("has-a" relationship) to adapt to the target interface.
-The adapter receives the device to adapt in it's constructor;
+The adapter receives the device instance to adapt in it's constructor;
 ```java
 public class TvSonyObjectAdapter implements RemoteDevice {